nitinkhatri749/ML-Practice/README.md

 ### 4) Splitting the dataset into the Training set and Test set

+Training set- on which we build Machine Learning model Test set-a set on which we test the performane of this machine learning model and the performance on the test set shouldn't be different from the performance on the training set..
 ```python
 from sklearn.cross_validation import train_test_split
 #from sklearn.model_selection import train_test_split (newer versions of anaconda)